DW01/StatplayEngine.NET/README.md

 # General
-StatplayEngine.NET is,at its most basic form, aims to be a C# / .NET port of https://github.com/Eebit/statplaying, the original ZEJ Statplay Engine project by Eebit, written in Java.
+StatplayEngine.NET, at its most basic form, aims to be a C# / .NET port of https://github.com/Eebit/statplaying, the original ZEJ Statplay Engine project by Eebit, written in Java.

 # Planned features
 - pretty much everything.